quiver-php/quiver/README.md

 ### 04. Example

 Lastly, we need to create a controller to handle the potential request as defined by the route we set up.
-Create an **index.php** file in your app directory.
+Create an **example.php** file in your app directory.
 In it, we'll have our example class which extends the Quiver controller, and simply returns the response, "Hello World!".

 ```php
 <?php